Val Chmerkovskiy Fans Wild For Love Song Written For Wife Jenna Johnson

 Jenna, also a Dancing with the Stars performer, looked lovely in the image.
 Her shoulder-length brown hair was pulled up and away from her face, and some of the strands artfully fell around her cheekbones.
 Her skin was glowing and she appeared to have some light gloss on her lips.
 Pulled up around her body to cover her modesty was a white comforter.

 Above Jenna’s head were little hand-drawn black and red hearts.
-On Jenna’s face, seen over her eyes and up above her year was a small diagram of what appears to be a star constellation.
+On Jenna’s face, seen over her eyes and up above her ear was a small diagram of what appears to be a star constellation.

 View this post on Instagram